-Included are the costs are normal life cycle replacements of laptop and desktop systems, assuming replacement of 3 systems annually.
+Included in the costs are normal life cycle replacements of laptop and desktop systems, assuming replacement of 3 systems annually.
 Costs are based upon current market surveys and an estimate of our needs.
-We assume the replacement of one major infrastructure component (server, router, firewall, etc.) yearly.
+In FY22, we will require replacement of a number of major infrastructure components, one server and multiple routers and firewalls; however, cost savings have been found through diligent sourcing and savings in other areas.

 Equipment

-Infrastructure

-Replacements (servers,
+Infrastructure Replacements

-UPS systems, etc.) \$18,000
+(servers, UPS systems, etc.) \$ 16,000

-Desktop/Laptop Systems \$4,500
+Desktop/Laptop Systems \$ 4,500

-Total \$22,500
+Total \$ 20,500